pichai-nootor/pichai-nootor.github.io/index.md

 - **Utilize Agile tools** such as **Jira**, **Confluence**, and **Trello** for **test management**, **defect tracking**, and **project collaboration**

 **Key Projects:**
--**DMS Telemedicine system** provides **remote medical and healthcare services** to citizens, allowing licensed medical personnel to deliver consultations and healthcare services via **video conference technology**.
+- **DMS Telemedicine system** - provides **remote medical and healthcare services** to citizens, allowing licensed medical personnel to deliver consultations and healthcare services via **video conference technology**.
   - Collected business and functional requirements directly from stakeholders
   - Facilitated communication between clients and development teams to ensure accurate implementation
   - Created and maintained **user acceptance test documents and manuals**